makrai/notes/lee22-meta-learning-survey.md

 * diversity of human languages
   * Multi-linguality, multi-task, and multi-label
-  * much impact on NLP problems due to the diversity of human languages
+  * much impact o[f] NLP problems due to the diversity of human languages
   * To learn models with balanced performance over attributes
   * weight the training examples for data selection to learn models with balanced performance over the attributes